TykTechnologies/tyk-gateway-docker/README.md

 Rich plugins
 ----------

+Tyk Gateway supports rich plugins as a part of the main binary since 2.9.0, making `TYKLANG` environement variable deprecated and is now ignored.

-To run Tyk with rich plugins support, you must set the `TYKLANG` environment variable.
+If you're running image tag older than 2.9.0, To run Tyk with rich plugins support, you must set the `TYKLANG` environment variable.
 Currently supported value is `-python` for Python support.

 An additional requirement is to provide a directory for the plugin bundles:
 ```